mindspore-ai/docs/docs/mindinsight/docs/source_en/dashboard.md

 Figure 8: Computational graph optimization

 Figure 8 shows the readability optimization feature, which optimizes the readability of the graph and reduces the complexity of the graph, and removes most of the gradient and optimizer operators.

-To get the clearest visualization of computational graph, please set `jit_level` to `o0` when collecting the computational graph, please refer to the API [mindspore.Model.build](https://www.mindspore.cn/docs/api/en/master/api_python/mindspore/mindspore.Model.html#mindspore.Model.build).
+Note: to get the clearest visualization of computational graph, please avoid to use public methods which cross cell and set `jit_level` to `o0` when collecting the computational graph, please refer to the API [mindspore.Model.build](https://www.mindspore.cn/docs/api/en/master/api_python/mindspore/mindspore.Model.html#mindspore.Model.build).

 ## Dataset Graph Visualization